 Submitting a Manuscript

-This page describes how to submit your manuscript to GEUS Bulletin using our online submission system.
+This section describes how to submit your manuscript to GEUS Bulletin using our online submission system.
 It includes a list of all the information and files you will need to complete your submission.

 Information to include